Harold Ramirez Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.51 team ERA ranks 29th across all league pitching staffs.
+- The Rockies have a 5.57 team ERA that ranks 29th among all MLB pitching staffs.

-- The Rockies allow the second-most home runs in baseball (177 total, 1.4 per game).
+- Rockies pitchers combine to surrender the third-most home runs in baseball (178 total, 1.4 per game).

-- Blach (1-1) gets the starting nod for the Rockies in his sixth start of the season.
-He's put together a 4.14 ERA in 37 2/3 innings pitched, with 15 strikeouts.

-- The left-hander's last appearance was on Wednesday against the Arizona Diamondbacks, when he tossed five innings, surrendering two earned runs while allowing six hits.
+- The lefty last appeared on Wednesday against the Arizona Diamondbacks, when he threw 5 1/3 innings, allowing six earned runs while giving up seven hits.

-- The 32-year-old has amassed a 4.14 ERA and 3.6 strikeouts per nine innings across 12 games this season, while giving up a batting average of .311 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.